 The Presidents Cup, a team match play competition featuring 24 of the world’s top golfers – 12 from the United States and 12 from around the world, excluding Europe – is held every two years, and since 1996 has alternated between United States and international venues.
 The Presidents Cup was developed to give the world’s best non-European players an opportunity to compete in international team match-play competition.
-The U.S. Team has won 10 of the 12 previous Presidents Cups, and the only outright win by the International Team came at the 1998 event in Melbourne.
+The U.S. Team has won 10 of the 12 previous Presidents Cups, and the only outright win by the International Team came at the 1998 event in Melbourne, Australia.
 A historic 17-17 tie came in 2003 when the event was held in South Africa.

 The first Presidents Cup was played September 16-18, 1994, at Robert Trent Jones Golf Club in Virginia, United States.
 The U.S. Team, captained by Hale Irwin, defeated the International Team, captained by David Graham, 20-12.

 The United States also won the second Presidents Cup, held September 13-15, 1996, played again at Robert Trent Jones Golf Club.
 Arnold Palmer, no stranger to high-level international competition, had the reins as the United States edged Peter Thomson’s International Team, 16-1/2 to 15-1/2.

 The 1998 Presidents Cup was played December 11-13 at The Royal Melbourne Golf Club in Melbourne.
 The International Team made the most of home-field advantage, winning 20-1/2 to 11-1/2.
 Jack Nicklaus served as captain of the U.S. Team, while Thomson repeated his role as captain for the International Team.